mattermost/mattermost-test-management/data/test-cases/channels/channel-menu/MM-XXX.md

 **Step 5**

-1. Make sure there is at least two DMs are present in the "Direct Messages" category
+1. Make sure there are at least two DMs are present in the "Direct Messages" category
 1. Select both DMs
 1. Click on either of DMs menu option
 1. Click on the "Move to..." menu item